cern-cta/CTA/rdbms/README.md

 The `rdbms` layer of CTA wraps the APIs of different relational database clients in order to hide their syntactic differences from the rest of the CTA code base.

-The `rdbms` library currently wraps the client APIs of the following 4 different database management systems:
+The `rdbms` library currently wraps the client APIs of the following 3 different database management systems:

-* MySQL
 * Oracle
 * PostgreSQL
 * SQLite